 The pixel resolution required for web design projects are much less than what is needed for most print applications.
-Your screen monitor interprets pixels much more clearly than the printed page.
+Your screen interprets pixels much more clearly than the printed page.
 Therefore, all art for a print project should be vector based or a minimum of 300 dots per inch at 100% scale.

 The Pantone Matching System is the standard in color matching used among graphic and print professionals.
 Each number represents a formulated color or hue that can be used in all company brand applications.
 It is wise to have PMS colors used in the development of your brand as you can make sure that color will remain consistent throughout all of your print & graphic design projects.

 Vector is a term to describe digital artwork that was produced using coordinates or vectors.
 Most logos and illustrations are or were at one time, vector-based files.
 The most important characteristic of a vector file is that it is not constrained to resolution and therefore, can be shrunk or enlarged without losing visual quality.
 It is for that reason that vector files are always the designer-preferred file type versus an illustration or logo that was created in a bitmap software like Adobe Photoshop.

-With easy access to free computer software and tutorials on the web, it would seem that anyone with a functional computer can be a design professional.
+With easy access to computer software and tutorials on the web, it would seem that anyone with a working computer can be a design professional.
 I’m afraid that this is simply not the case.
 Unfortunately, a number of my clients have had to learn that the hard way.
 A true creative professional has spent numerous hours studying and practicing not only the design principles and programs of the trade, but also the technical aspects of production.